void-linux/void-packages/README.md

 If the RSA key was protected with a passphrase you'll have to type it, or alternatively set it via the `XBPS_PASSPHRASE` environment variable.

-Once the binary packages have been signed, check the repository contains the appropiate `hex fingerprint`:
+Once the binary packages have been signed, check the repository contains the appropriate `hex fingerprint`:

 	$ xbps-query --repository=$PWD/hostdir/binpkgs -vL
 	...